- Designed For

 Learn more about brewing quality as it relates to hops, malt, yeast, water and other ingredients.
 Time spent on sensory analysis includes hands-on exercises to improve your palate, introduction to different beer styles, retail beer storage best practices, how to detect aroma defects, positive and negative flavor origins and the flavor impacts of raw materials.

-Explore the craft brewing culture of Oregon by taking this four-day course in Portland, where you’ll take classes at the state-of-the-art Oregon State University Food Innovation Center and take several field trips to local breweries, hops farms and other facilities related to beer production.
-You’ll find Beer Proficiency Testing and Sensory Analysis to be as much about a celebration of the locale and brewing culture in the Pacific Northwest as it is about understanding beer flavor.
+Explore the craft brewing culture of Oregon with this four-day course in Portland, where you’ll attend classes at the state-of-the-art Oregon State University Food Innovation Center and take several field trips to local breweries, hops farms and other facilities related to beer production.
+You’ll find Beer Proficiency to be as much about a celebration of the locale and brewing culture in the Pacific Northwest as it is about understanding beer flavor.

 This course is designed to help students prepare for the Certified Cicerone or Master Cicerone exams.

 - An overview of the beer industry and the brewing process.

 - The origins of flavor in beer including influences from raw materials and brewing techniques.

 - Beer proficiency as it relates to the use of hops, yeast, malt, water and other ingredients.

 - The characteristics of various beer styles.

 - Aroma reference standards for beer quality and aroma defects.